Last Updated on 21/02/2024

 The Eagles Nest Outfitters Blaze UnderQuilt is one of the following best down hammock underquilts for camping in cold weather.
 We especially like how it looks and feels, which is very high quality and what you expect from a down jacket.
 ENO are well known for their premium hammocks, and the Blaze underquilt is the perfect addition for winter camping.

 The DownTek 750+ down fill is incredibly warm and lofty, making for a toasty night in the hammock.
-Separated by differential baffles, the RDS-certified down stays in position, don’t leave any cold spots, and maintains the maximum loft.
+Separated by differential baffles, the RDS-certified down stays in position, doesn’t leave any cold spots, and maintains the maximum loft.

 DownTek is treated to repel water, and it works very well at trapping warm air, even if your jacket gets soaked.
 On top of this, there is a DWR treatment on the shell fabric to help keep it dry and also block the wind.
 So overall, the weather protection is high level and trustworthy for multiple nights of hammock camping.

 VERDICT: The ENO Blaze Hammock Underquilt is a top performer in cold weather, and if used with a good winter sleeping bag, we are sure it would be suitable for colder temperatures than suggested.
 It is ideal for people up to 6 ft 2 inches and is competitively lightweight for its size and warmth.
-The downside to buying this hammock underquilt is the price which we feel might be high.
+The downside to buying this hammock underquilt is the price, which we feel might be high.

 Go Outfitters Stratus Under Quilt